XSnipinblazeX/Godot-Ballistics/README.md

 To do:

-Fix Hit Detection
+Fix Hit Detection # Fixed 7/31/24
 More advanced external ballistics?
      Temperature ?
      Wind?
      Coriolis?
      More Advanced Air Calculations?
-Bring heavy calculations into a preloaded graph per projectile (is that even possible in godot?)
+Bring heavy calculations into a preloaded graph per projectile (is that even possible in godot?) # yes fixed 7/30/24

 Database for projectiles